Which one are you?

 In the midst of the 2020 economic crisis, the Bank of England dropped its base interest rate to 0.1%.
 This means that in your regular savings account, you are now making 0.1% every year (that’s £1 if you’ve got £1,000 saved).
 Yes, that’s really not much.
 And that’s why a lot of people are looking to put their money somewhere that actually makes money.

 Although the stock market is usually a solid place to put your money, the recent volatility and threat of future market crashes rules it out for some.
-This means many investors are heading towards gold, which is lower risk, beats inflation and is a more stable investment option for long term returns.
+This means many experts are heading towards gold, which is lower risk, beats inflation and is a more stable saving option for long term returns.